ToxFox88/DAMASK/README.md

   -----------------
   This file could be generated in two ways: the easiest way is to create the necessery grid with polycrystalmaker.ipynb script but the quantity of such a grid could be unacceptable.
 The second way is generate it with Neper software:
-  1. Use polycristalmaker to make a grid with necessary size, cells and origin.

-  2. Use Neper to create specific geometry and sort grains if needed.
+  1. Use Neper to create specific geometry and sort grains if needed.

-  3. Use Paraview to convert .vti from polycristalmaker to .vtk in ASCII and convert Binary .vtk to ASCII .vtk.
+  2. Use Paraview to convert Binary .vtk to ASCII .vtk.

-  4. Copy table from Neper .vtk to the polycristalmaker .vtk

-  5. Convert .vtk to .vti with polycristalmaker.ipynb
+  3. Convert .vtk to .vti with Geom.ipynb
   ----------------

 2. Create load.yaml